-Subject Description: This subject provides students with an opportunity to engage in detailed research on a particular aspect of social change and development approved by the Co-ordinator of the Postgraduate Program.
+Subject Description: This subject provides students with an opportunity to engage in detailed research on a particular aspect of international relations approved by the Co-ordinator of the Postgraduate Program in International Relations.
 The project may focus on an issue, an actor (or actors), or a theoretical or methodological question which the student has previously encountered through reading or practical experience.
 Enrolment requires the Co-ordinator's approval, and may be determined by the availability of suitably qualified staff.
+INTR941 Case Study in International Politics B 8ср Spring Wollongong On Campus Contact Hours: Minimum 1 hour per week Asessment: Research paper.